Ocwen Frequently Asked Questions (FAQs)

 You can find out whether Ocwen services your mortgage by calling Ocwen at 1-800-337-6695 or emailing ConsumerRelief@Ocwen.com.

-This settlement involves Ocwen and two companies that Ocwen recently bought: Litton Loan Servicing LP (Litton) and Homeward Residential Holdings LLC (previously known as American Home Mortgage Servicing, Inc. or AHMSI).
-If your loan was serviced by Ocwen, Litton, or Homeward and you lost your home to foreclosure between January 1, 2009 and December 31, 2012, and you meet other criteria, the settlement administrator will mail you a Notice Letter and Claim Form.
-If you are eligible for money from this settlement, you will not have to release any legal claims you may have against your servicer and you will be free to file your own lawsuit in court.
+This settlement involves Ocwen and two companies that Ocwen recently bought: Litton Loan Servicing LP (Litton) and Homeward Residential Holdings LLC (previously known as America Home Mortgage Servicing, Inc. or AHMSI).
+The settlement administrator has already contacted all individuals who were eligible for money from this settlement.
+Borrowers who received payments do not have to release any legal claims and are free to file their own lawsuits in court.

 For loan modification options, you may be contacted directly by Ocwen.
 You may also contact Ocwen to learn more about specific loan modification programs and find out if you will be impacted by this settlement.
 You may reach Ocwen at 1-800-337-6695 or ConsumerRelief@Ocwen.com.